The Next Chapter for Lido

 A good validator set is a public good

 A validator set with these properties is a public good.
 Why?
-Most stakers select their liquid staking provider based on two things: the liquidity of the staking derivative, and their staking APR.
+Most stakers select their liquid staking provider based on two things: the liquidity of the staking token, and their staking APR.

 They can’t all be expected to care about the complex requirements of what makes a good validator set.
 This leads to a tragedy of the commons where users are incentivized to stake with the largest or most profitable provider, while the negative externalities of their choice accrue to Ethereum itself.
 Therefore, unopinionated staking always leads to centralization over time.